 The prohibition on insider trading applies not only to information concerning Scales' Restricted Securities.
-If a person has material information in relation to listed securities of another issuer (including futures contracts listed on an authorised futures exchange) over listed securities, that person must not trade in those securities, advise or encourage others to trade or hold those securities or pass on the information to others.
+If a person has material information in relation to quoted securities of another issuer (including futures contracts quoted on an authorised futures exchange) over quoted securities, that person must not trade in those securities, advise or encourage others to trade or hold those securities or pass on the information to others.

-Fundamental Rule - Insider trading is prohibited at all times knowing (or where you ought to have known) that the other person will use that information to trade, continue to hold, or advise or encourage someone else to trade, or hold, Scales' Restricted Securities.
+Fundamental Rule - Insider trading is prohibited at all times knowing (or where you ought to have known) that the other person will use that information to trade or advise or encourage someone else to trade, or hold, Scales' Restricted Securities.